Couples Counselling

 Getting Started

-Before the first session I’ll send a counselling agreement and a short questionnaire for each of you to complete.
+Before the first session, I will send a counselling agreement and a short questionnaire for each of you to complete.
 It helps me understand your relationship before we meet in session.

 03